Mouse grip styles can be very important when it comes to productivity and effectiveness.

 The Razer Orochi V2 Mobile Wireless Gaming Mouse: Ultra Lightweight is perfect for rapid motion using the fingertip style.

-- 2 Wireless Modes: Maximize its battery life for work via Bluetooth, and maximize your after-hours gaming with the seamless, low-latency performance of Razer HyperSpeed Wireless.
+- 2 WIRELESS MODES — Maximize the battery life for work via Bluetooth or maximize after-hours gaming with the seamless, low-latency performance of Razer HyperSpeed Wireless

 It is sleek and comfortable and light enough to use fingertip style grip with ease.
 It also has Bluetooth for wireless to save battery and make the battery last up to 950 hours!